inorganik/countUp.js/README.md

 On npm as `countup.js`.
 You can import as a module, or include the UMD script and access CountUp as a global.
 See [detailed instructions](#including-countup) on including CountUp.

 **Params**:
-- `target: string | HTMLElement | HTMLInputElement` - id of html element, input, svg text element, or DOM element reference where counting occurs
+- `target: string | HTMLElement | HTMLInputElement` - id of html element, input, svg text element, or DOM element reference where counting occurs.
-- `endVal: number` - the value you want to arrive at
+- `endVal: number | null` - the value you want to arrive at.
+Leave null to use the number in the target element.
 - `options?: CountUpOptions` - optional configuration object for fine-grain control

 **Options** (defaults in parentheses): <a name="options"></a>